-What features of Square payments systems will be beneficial for your business, and which features won’t be so beneficial?
+What features of Square systems will be beneficial for your business, and which features won’t be so beneficial?

 Let’s start by focusing on the most notable perks you’ll be able to access through Square hardware and software should you choose it as your business’s point of sale system: